Castlerock

 Downhill Forest

 Maintained by the National Trust, Downhill Forest is located to the South East of Castlerock.
+Similar to the intimate yet expansive landscape of the Maine woodland, Downhill Forest offers a unique setting that contributes to the overall atmosphere of the area.
 The forest consists of 80 hectares of mixed woodland and is the perfect place to walk or orienteer at the permanent course.
 The Forest Café provides refreshments along the way.

 C S Lewis

 It is interesting to know that C. S. Lewis, the author of the Witch and the Wardrobe, The Lion, and other classics, as a young child spent many holidays at Castlerock travelling from Belfast.
+The environment of Castlerock may have influenced his intimate character storytelling, blending mythological elements with deep personal narratives.
 It is very easy to envisage that his imagination was sparked by the majesty, myth, and heritage of the surrounding environment.

 Historical Significance